BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 With a new extraction the number of observations for a given year may be slightly different.
 This discrepancy may be more relevant for recent years of the data.
 This may occur because in the meantime firms may have sent in declarations for years that were missing at the time of the last extraction.
 Another reason why there may be differences in the number of observations across extractions is if the firm is reclassified as non-financial or financial corporation and therefore it is (in/ex)cluded from the data.
 It is also possible that for the same firm and year the reported values for some variables differ across extractions.
 This will occur if the firm replaces the declaration sent at the time of the last extraction (substitution declaration) or if the information is subject to quality control in the meantime.
 Finally, after internal revision, BPLIM may decide to add new variables or exclude existing ones.

-## C. Changes introduced with the extraction of June 2019

-The main changes introduced in the extraction of *June 2019* relatively to the previous one (*June 2018*) are:

-1. **General Information file** [^21]:

-    1.1.
-Three new variables are available: *liquidacao*, *sucursal* and *exporta*

-    The variables *liquidacao* and *sucursal* are constructed based on the information contained in the company's name.
-The variable *liquidacao* allows to identify firms in liquidation, complementing the information in the indicator of economic activity (*indactiecon*) and firm's situation (*sitempresa*).
-The variable *sucursal* allows to identify branches of foreign companies.
-    Finally, the variable *exporta* is built based on the information reported in the Trade Information per Market Files and allows to easily identify whether the firms are exporting to the European Union (EU) and/or to Extra-EU Markets.

-    1.2.
-The variable reporting the founding date of the firm (*ancon*) was replaced by the one constructed by the Statistics Department of *Banco de Portugal*

-    This variable replaces the information reported through the Central Registry of Companies (Ministry of Justice).
-This new variable has a lower number of missing values because it is complemented with other sources of information available at *Banco de Portugal*.

-2. **Corporate Actions** [^22]:

-    In the current extraction, we provide a dataset produced by the Statistics Department of *Banco de Portugal* that is subject to quality control and uses not only the information reported through IES but also other complementary sources.

-[^21]: For more detailed information see the description of the variables in the [General Information File](#a.-general-information-file-cover-sheet).

-[^22]: For more detailed information see the description of the variables in the [Corporate Actions File](#e.-corporate-actions-file).

 # Description of Files